Jonathan2251/lbd/source/gpu.rst

 Volta (Cuda thread/SIMD lane with PC, Program Couner and Call Stack)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Todo: According the assembly of dapxy(), this is not useful.
-Why is this existed?

 One way the compiler handles this is by keeping executing
 instructions in order and if some threads don’t have to execute certain instructions it switches off those threads and turns them
 on their relevant instructions and switches off the other threads, this process is called masking.